p2p-org/cosmos-evm-exporter/README.md

-# Berachain Block Exporter
+# Cosmos EVM Exporter

-A monitoring tool that tracks block production on Berachain's consensus and execution layers, specifically designed to monitor validator block proposals and their corresponding execution blocks.
+A monitoring tool that tracks block production on Cosmos EVM chains consensus and execution layers, specifically designed to monitor validator block proposals and their corresponding execution blocks.

 ## Features